Haydar Hatemi: After 1979 - Istanbul, Turkey

-After the Iranian revolution, Hatemi moved to Turkey with his young family in 1983.
+After the 1979 Iranian revolution, Hatemi moved to Turkey with his young family in 1983.
 He continued his painting in Bursa and Istanbul and started the orientalist movement within the Turkish art world.
 During this period his paintings became part of the Sabancı Collection and many other private collections.

 Work

 Paintings

 Early in his career, Hatemi took great interest in the tazhib technique and miniature paintings in particular.
 His main goal to apply his style to Ottoman Empire theme was very well received by the Turkish art scene.
-His admiration for miniature masters and his desire to apply this to a newer subjects lead to the creation of his "Stories of the Messengers" series in the early 2003 which became his most celebrated and famous series.
+His admiration for miniature masters and his desire to apply this to a newer subjects led to the creation of his "Stories of the Messengers" series in the early 2003 which became his most celebrated and famous series.
 In these series, Hatemi depicts stories of messengers which are common to Quran, Bible and Torah.

 He also paints scenes of old Istanbul which was commissioned by the royal family of Qatar.
 Istanbul & Istanbul series are the best example for this technique.